jhrf/parabam-docs/source/Subset.rst

 The above code block sees us introduce the function "get_subset_types".
 Notice how first we define the subset groups as a list of strings.
 These strings can be anything you want, but it make sense to label them appropriately.

-Then, in the engine we return a list of subsets to which the read belongs.
+Then, in the rule we return a list of subsets to which the read belongs.
 For example, if a read returns True for both ``is_qcfail`` and ``is_secondary`` it will be added to both files.

 We can then run parabam from the command line like so, imagining that we have a file `human_sample_001.bam`: